facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 - A new major version is an opportunity to thoroughly document breaking changes
 - A new major/minor version is an opportunity to communicate new features through a blog post

 The problem is that our flexible theming system inherently creates a very **implicit API surface** on which it is **hard to know what is a breaking change** in the first place.
 Highly customized Docusaurus sites sometimes have a hard time upgrading Docusaurus because they achieve customizations using internal APIs.
-We took time to do some much-needed theme refactors, and clearly defining our [public API](/community/release-process#public-api-surface).
+We dedicated time to extensive theme refactors and clearly defining our [public API](/community/release-process#public-api-surface), so that future code changes can be made more safely.
 We will continue to expand this public theming API so that the most common site customizations do not need to use any internal API.

 :::info